Goethe B1 for German Citizenship: What You Actually Need in 2026

 A German Schulabschluss (school-leaving certificate) or a completed course of study in German can also satisfy the requirement.
 Because the final decision rests with your local authority, it is worth asking them which documents they accept before you book an exam.

 The reform of German nationality law (Gesetz zur Modernisierung des Staatsangehörigkeitsrechts) took effect on 27 June 2024.
-The changes most relevant to applicants:
+A follow-up law in 2025 then reversed one part of it.
+Where things stand now:

-- Five years instead of eight.
-The standard residence period before you can apply dropped from eight years to five.
+• Five years instead of eight.
+The standard residence period dropped from eight years to five — and that five-year rule still applies.

 B1 for citizenship vs. permanent residence